Skip To Main Content

 On this webpage, you can find more information about the community feedback received about student communication-device use in schools, including survey results, as well as review a draft of the policy.

-Communication Device Policy (Draft)
+Communication Device Policy (Final)

 Two students working at computers